Wittgenstein family

 The Wittgenstein family is a German-Austrian family that rose to prominence in 19th- and 20th-century Vienna, Austria.
 The family was originally Jewish and originated from the Wittgensteiner Land in Siegen-Wittgenstein, Germany.

 The Austrian branch of the Wittgenstein family began with the emigration of Hermann Christian Wittgenstein to Vienna in 1851.
-In 1910, 26 members of the Wittgenstein family were among the 929 wealthiest people in Vienna.
+By 1910, 26 members of the Wittgenstein family were among the 929 wealthiest people in Vienna.

-Members of the Wittgenstein family include successful merchants, entrepreneurs, industrialists, lawyers, musicians, patrons of the arts, and philosophers:
+Members of the Wittgenstein family include successful merchants, entrepreneurs, industrialists, lawyers, musicians, patrons of the arts and philosophers: